 - Degenerative disc disease

 - Worn spinal joints (called posterior facet joint syndrome)

 Spinal Decompression Therapy works well in conjunction with other targeted therapies such as spinal adjustment, Apollo IV cold laser therapy, acupuncture, neuromuscular stimulation, myofascial release, stretching and strengthening exercises.
 Mayo Clinic states, “In many cases, pain and other symptoms caused by a herniated disk resolve with time and self-care measures.
 When medical treatment is required, therapy that doesn’t involve surgery often is all that’s needed to effectively treat herniated disk symptoms”.

 First Seek a Conservative Aprroach to Back Pain

 Mayo Clinic states, “In many cases, pain and other symptoms caused by a herniated disk resolve with time and self-care measures.
 When medical treatment is required, therapy that doesn’t involve surgery often is all that’s needed to effectively treat herniated disk symptoms”.

 Pulse Chiropractic and Wellness of Houston

-My name is My name is Dr. Katherine and my practice, Pulse Chiropractic and Wellness, is located in the Houston Piney Point area.
-I highly recommends that you to first seek conservative care for back problems and avoid surgery if at all possible.
+My name is Dr. Katherine and my practice, Pulse Chiropractic and Wellness, is located in the Houston Piney Point area.
+I highly recommend that you to first seek conservative care for back problems and avoid surgery if at all possible.
 Over the course of my practice I have evaluated thousands of patients to determine the best course of care for each patient.
 I am here to help you, your family or friends.
 Contact me to schedule an appointment.